kohrongying/terraform-practice/readme.md

 Note to self:
 * A special double-slash syntax is interpreted by Terraform to indicate that the remaining path after that point is a sub-directory within the package.
+    - If your terragrunt source, also requires a module (using relative path), then have to use double slask to denote the root directory so that the relative path in the module will work properly
 * ECS with fargate (fargate will manage ec2 instances)
   - [Fargate with task networking](https://aws.amazon.com/blogs/compute/task-networking-in-aws-fargate/)
 * ECS with EC2 - may use ASG to define cluster